Artists/Bands [I-J]

 Guitar, keyboards, sound

-Phil James’ association with the Armidale music scene dates back to the early 1970s when he and his friends frequented the Armidale Coffee House.
-Throughout the remainder of the 197os he played with numerous local musicians and was involved in many parties and jam sessions.
+Phil James’ association with the Armidale music scene dates back to the early-1970s when he and his friends frequented the Armidale Coffee House.
+Throughout the remainder of the 1970s he played with numerous local musicians and was involved in many parties and jam sessions.
 By the early 1980s he had formed a creative partnership with several musicians whose musical tastes had moved away from blues and psychedelic rock genres and towards reggae.
 Among these musicians were percussionist Phil Ferntree and bassist James Dacca.
 Together they formed the band It’s Not Us, which later morphed into Thunderheads.
-That band remained together for some five years, and found particular popularity within the Northern Tablelands and NSW North Coast hippie communities.
+That band remained together for some five years, and found particular popularity within the Northern Tablelands and New South Wales North Coast hippie communities.
 They also played on a number of occasions in Tamworth.

 James continued to be involved in numerous musical collaborations throughout the 1990s and early 2000s, and in his later years as been engaged as sound engineer for local Armidale bands like the Jug Addicts.